Tricks for Treating

-If you think everyday clothing and carpet stains are scary, wait until you see the tricky Halloween stains the (black) cat will drag in on October 31.
+Tricks for treating Halloween Stains.
+If you think everyday clothing and carpet stains are scary, wait until you see the tricky Halloween stains the (black) cat will drag in October 31.
 These tricks for treating Halloween stains can help.

 Pumpkin mush on ghostly costumes.
 Ghastly guests dripping party punch and red wine on themselves and your carpet pile.
 These seasonal spills can turn even the sweetest Snow White hostess into a thundering headless horseman.